symeon158/Weather_App_Forecasting/README.md

 ---
 ## 🎥 Demo Video
 [![Watch the video](https://via.placeholder.com/800x450.png?text=Watch+Video)](https://1drv.ms/v/c/A9927BE78AA24F21/ESFPoorne5IggKnCBgAAAAABIcFzbIH8T6a4rzYd3fLsKw?e=k7lItm))
-> 👉 **Click the image above** to watch the demo video and see how the AI Assistant works.
+> 👉 **Click the image above** to watch the demo video and see how the Weather App works.

 ---
 ## Features